SGGS pp 477-479, Aasa Kabir Ji, Shabads 7-13.

 Kẖinthā gi▫ān ḏẖi▫ān kar sū▫ī sabaḏ ṯāgā math gẖālai.
 Pancẖ ṯaṯ kī kar mirgāṇī gur kai mārag cẖālai. ||2||

-A Yogi uses (sooi) a needle and (taagaa/dhaaga) thread to stitch (khintha) his patched jacket; instead the real Yogi (kar-i) makes (dhiaan) contemplation the needle and the (math-i ghaalai = diligence) carrying out (sabad) the guru’s teachings, the thread, to make the jacket of (giaan = knowledge) understanding, i.e. makes the understanding obtained by contemplation his guide for life.
+A Yogi uses (sooee) a needle and (taagaa/dhaaga) thread to stitch (khintha) his patched jacket to cover the self; but the real Yogi (kar-i) makes (dhiaan) attention/obedience, the needle, and the (math-i ghaalai = churns) reflects on (sabad) the guru’s teachings to make the jacket of (giaan = knowledge) awareness, i.e. this is how he protects the self from vices.

-A Yogi sits on (mirgaani) the deerskin, but the real Yogi (kar-i) makes his body of (panch tat-u) five elements the seat i.e. subjects his body to (chaalai) walk (maarag-i) on the path shown by the guru.
+A Yogi sits on (mirgaani) the deerskin, but the real Yogi (kar-i) makes his body of (panch tat-u) five elements the seat and (chaalai) walks (maarag-i) on the path shown by the guru.
 2.

 ਦਇਆ ਫਾਹੁਰੀ ਕਾਇਆ ਕਰਿ ਧੂਈ ਦ੍ਰਿਸਟਿ ਕੀ ਅਗਨਿ ਜਲਾਵੈ ॥ ਤਿਸ ਕਾ ਭਾਉ ਲਏ ਰਿਦ ਅੰਤਰਿ ਚਹੁ ਜੁਗ ਤਾੜੀ ਲਾਵੈ ॥੩॥